pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

 - `APPLICATION-SUBDOMAIN` is the application specific subdomain that is assigned after the application registration.
 - `AUTH0-CLIENT-ID` and `AUTH0-CLIENT-SECRET` are the credentials retrieved from the application registration.
-- `DNS-NAME` is the domain in which the pinniped-supervisor is published.
+- `DNS-NAME` is the domain in which the `pinniped-supervisor` is published.
 For example, `pinniped-supervisor.example.com`

 ### <a id="apply-resources"></a>Apply the resources

 After creating the resource files, you can install them into the cluster.
 Follow these steps to deploy them as a [kapp application](https://carvel.dev/kapp/):

-1. Install the supervisor by running:
+1. Install the `pinniped-supervisor` by running:

     ```console
     kapp deploy -y --app pinniped-supervisor -f pinniped-supervisor -f https://get.pinniped.dev/v0.22.0/install-pinniped-supervisor.yaml